 Efficiently export files to Microsoft Azure using cURL

 Exporting files to Microsoft Azure Storage using cURL provides a flexible and efficient way to interact with cloud storage directly from the command line.
-This guide walks you through the process of setting up and using cURL to export files to Azure Blob Storage, leveraging the Azure Storage REST API for seamless cloud integration.
+This guide demonstrates how to export files to Azure Blob Storage using cURL, highlighting the recommended use of Microsoft Entra ID authentication, secure token management, and robust error handling practices.

 Setting up Azure storage account

-Before using cURL with Azure Storage, you need an Azure Storage account and a container.
-If you haven't created these yet, you can do so through the Azure Portal or Azure CLI.
+Before using cURL with Azure Storage, create an Azure Storage account and container through the Azure Portal or Azure CLI.
+We recommend enabling Microsoft Entra ID (formerly Azure AD) authentication for superior security and streamlined token management.

 -H "x-ms-blob-type: BlockBlob" \